Open relationship

-An open relationship is an intimate relationship that is sexually non-monogamous.
-The term is distinct from polyamory, in that it generally indicates a relationship where there is a primary emotional and intimate relationship between two partners, who agree to at least the possibility of sexual or emotional intimacy with other people.
+An open relationship is an intimate relationship that is sexually or romantically non-monogamous.
+An open relationship generally indicates a relationship where there is a primary emotional and intimate relationship between partners, who agree to at least the possibility of sexual or emotional intimacy with other people.
+The term "open relationship" is sometimes used interchangeably with the term polyamory, but the two concepts are not identical.

 Open relationships include any type of romantic relationship (dating, marriage, etc.) that is open.

-An "open" relationship is where one or more parties have permission to be romantically or sexually involved with people outside of the relationship.
+An "open" relationship means one or more parties have permission to be romantically or sexually involved with people outside of the relationship.
 This is opposed to the traditionally "closed" relationship, where both parties agree on being with one another exclusively.
 The concept of an open relationship has been recognized since the 1970s.

 Types

 To a large degree, open relationships are a generalization of the concept of a relationship beyond monogamous relationships.
 A form of open relationship is the open marriage, in which the participants in a marriage have an open relationship.

 There are several different styles of open relationships.
 Some examples include: